-St. Louis Community College, with South County, a satellite educational center, offers a Licensed Practical Nursing program.
-This (24) credit certificate program can be completed in one year after programmatic admission.
-Upon completion of the certificate program, the graduate is eligible to apply for licensure as a Licensed Practical Nurse (PN) by the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+St. Louis Community College, with campuses at Florissant Valley, Forest Park, Meramec, and Wildwood, offers an Associate of Applied Science Degree in Nursing.
+This sixty-nine (69) credit-hour program can be completed in two-years after programmatic admission.
+Upon completion of the degree program, the graduate is eligible to apply for licensure as a Registered Professional Nurse (RN) by the National Council Licensure Examination for Registered Nurses (NCLEX-RN).